Why You Should Promote Your Blog on Facebook

 Getting Interaction on Your Facebook Page

 The first kind of interaction you’re going to want to boost is page likes.
 How do you get page likes?
 Start by inviting all of your friends and family to like your page.
 Just remember not to be upset if they don’t, some people like following pages, and some do not.
 Then invite your readers!
 Create a blog post or a social media post on one of your other networks talking about your new page and invite them to like it.
+You can also buy Facebook likes, to help you get a quick head start.
 Don’t forget to put a Facebook follow button on your sidebar so people stopping by can like your page if they want to.

 Post interaction is going to be a bit tougher.
 As you can see from the following photo I have nearly 4k likes on Facebook, but the amount of people who actually see my posts is pretty limited at first.
 This also differs based on the post.
 The post I’ve shown on the left is just a photo I uploaded that doesn’t link anywhere, and the post on the right is a link to my blog post where I interviewed Cindy of A Classic Sidewalk.